WoodRiver - Pro HVLP Spray Gun with 600cc Plastic Cup

-If you own a compressor, there really isn''t a cheaper or faster way to start spray finishing than this!
+If you own a compressor, there really isn't a cheaper or faster way to start spray finishing than this!
 This self-regulated, gravity-fed HVLP spray gun, works right off your compressor.
-Features...
+Features a...

 Articles & Blogs

 The August/September Issue #48 of Woodcraft Magazine is yours for the viewing and can be purchased at your local Woodcraft store.
 The front cover features a contemporary kitchen table built for a smaller kitchen in mind by Woodcraft’s senior editor, Paul Anthony.
 Made from cherry, this table is sized at a 30″ width x 48″ in length with a 30″ height.

 Does it feel like you spend more time sharpening than turning?
 Easy Wood Tools has designed a complete turning tool set that eliminates sharpening by employing four-sided replaceable carbide cutters.
 Thanks to the cutter’s unique design, there’s no bevel angle to figure out: the tool can cut from left to right, or right to left, even straight in, simply by keeping the tool flat on the rest and parallel with the floor.

 I've been using conventional spray guns for 30 years.
 Decided to give the HVLP technology a try on a small bench/chest.
 Assessment: superb.
 The paint was a particularly thick milk paint.
 No thinning needed.
 It laid down flat and smooth.
 Amazingly little overspray.
 The ergonomics are great.
 The cleanup was simple.
 The plastic cup sheds leftover paint easily.
 Used with a little 1HP compressor.
 While it did run to keep up there was never a shortage of air at about 40psi.
 This gun is a very good value and I'm now a convert to HVLP.